Are Bonsai Trees Poisonous to Cats?

 • Pet Repellant – A last resort might be a pet repellent to help your cat keep its distance.

-Some symptoms will show up immediately, while others will be progress slower.
+Some symptoms of poisoning will show up immediately, while others will progress slowly.
 Common signs to be on the lookout for include:

 • Abdominal pain and discomfort